 In the state of Colorado, injured accident victims have two years from the date of the accident to file a claim against the negligent party.
 If you miss this deadline, you may be unable to collect the money you need to recover.

 We’re There When You Need Us

-Premises liability accidents can be very complex and difficult to navigate.
-Establishing negligence is key to obtaining the compensation you deserve and that starts with hiring an experienced Colorado premises liability lawyer immediately.
-Contact the McDivitt Law Firm premises liability attorneys in Denver, Aurora, Colorado Springs, Northern Colorado Springs or Pueblo as early in the process as possible.
+Personal injury cases can be complex and difficult to navigate.
+Establishing negligence is key to obtaining the compensation you deserve and that starts with hiring an experienced Colorado personal injury lawyer immediately.
+Contact the McDivitt Law Firm attorneys in Denver, Colorado Springs, or Pueblo as early in the process as possible.
 We offer a free consultation and review of your case, so we can discuss all of your legal options.